Sushanthr1411/EchoMind/README.md

 # EchoMind

 🎙️ **EchoMind** is an intelligent transcription and summarization tool designed to convert audio inputs into actionable insights.
-It leverages advanced AI APIs like Deepgram for transcription and Gemini for summarization, making it a powerful assistant for meetings, lectures, and more.
+It leverages advanced AI APIs like Deepgram for transcription and Gemini for summarization, making it a powerful assistant for meetings, lectures.

 ---